What are the responsibilities and job description for the Behavioral Health Coordinator position at NATIVE HEALTH?

 - Knowledge of existing social and behavioral health resources available for patient care.

-- Capable of making independent professional judgments and recommendations for medical, social and psychosocial intervention.
+- Capable of making independent professional judgements and recommendations for medial, social and psychosocial intervention.

-- Proficient with computer-based applications such as MS Office, Adobe, and electronic health record.
+- Proficient with computer-based applications such as MS Office, Adobe, and electric health record (EHR).

 Additional Information